-Eleven principle drain systems discharge into the Boise River.
-Approximately 195 miles of drains channel water out of low-lying areas.
-Most drains were constructed to drain groundwater from shallow aquifers and reduce the incidence of water logged soils.
+Approximately 195 miles of drains channel water out of low lying areas and 11 principle drain systems discharge into the Boise River.
+Most drains were constructed to drain ground water from shallow aquifers and reduce the incidence of water logged soils.
 Some of these drains were modified or expanded existing natural drainage systems.
 Some drains also serve as canals, providing additional irrigation water through re-diversion.
-Some drains flow year round because of groundwater discharge.
-Groundwater discharge to the drains will fluctuate due to water table changes.
-These fluctuations can be caused by a variety of reasons including seasonal changes, groundwater withdrawals, irrigation practices, recharge, drought and other changes in the water budget.
+Some drains flow year round because of ground water discharge.
+Ground water discharge to the drains will fluctuate due to water table changes.
+These fluctuations can be caused by seasonal changes, ground water withdrawals, irrigation practices, recharge, drought, and other changes in the water budget.
 Studies are currently underway to better understand the drainage system and quantify seasonal and annual flows.